 I am currently researching the transnational history of the Catholic fraternal organisation, The Ancient Order of Hibernians.
 I am also teaching history in UCD and hope to soon be working on a four part documentary series on the IRB for TG4.

-I recently received my PhD in history from QUB.
+I received my PhD in history from QUB in 2016.
 The thesis examined popular collective action in Ulster and its various forms (Ribbonism, Fenianism, the Confederate Clubs and agrarian and sectarian mobilisation).
 Prior to that I completed both my BA (History, Irish) and MA in History at the National University of Ireland, Galway.
 I am fully fluent in Irish.

 My interests are primarily 19th and 20th century Irish history, most specifically; secret societies, revolutionary nationalism and popular protest.

 Social movements and revolution, Fenianism, Ribbonism,

 2011-2016 – PhD at Queen's University Belfast

 • Editorial Assistant, Fiontair & Scoil na Gaeilge, DCU, 2017.